Flood Insurance Costs And Tucson Home Buyers

 Should the home owner choose to sell the home, or if the policy should lapse, the new rate would apply immediately.

 Interestingly, Congress passed the law just months before Superstorm Sandy struck the northeastern coast in October, 2012.
-The law was passed in an attempt to balance a $24 billion deficit in the National Flood Insurance Program.
+The law attempt to balance a $24 billion deficit in the National Flood Insurance Program.
 Long in a deficit position, the losses from Hurricane Katrina in New Orleans in 2005 along with recent earlier disasters made losses sky rocket.

 The law requires the Federal Emergency Management Agency (FEMA) to phase out insurance subsidies.
 Subsidies to flood insurance costs have been in place for years.
 Many home owners in high-risk flood zones have received subsidies since before the federal flood insurance rate maps and building standards were put in place.